Family Gathering -Japan

 Our trips are lightly scheduled.
 Plenty of freedom for you to explore, making your own way through these remarkable places and returning to the warmth of dinner and good wine with friends.
 Together, like family.

-Our journey will begin in the ancient capital, Kyoto.
+From Ishikawa we’ll travel by train south along the shores of Lake Biwa to Japan’s ancient capital, Kyoto.
 We’ll spend some days exploring the balance between Kyoto’s deep history and its energetic present, driven by the newly arrived and the recently returned.
 History runs deep in Kyoto, but it’s the way new ideas can grow from ancient tradition that really makes this city remarkable.
-We’ll spend some time with a dear friend, a photographer and 16th generation owner of a local restaurant which has been selling soba noodles for over 500 years.
-We’ll spend a secret evening with a team of dancers, members of what they call “the resistance”, bringing new ideas and forms into Noh theatre, the oldest performing art in the world.
-We’ll crisscross the river on bicycles on a hunt for the best ramen.
+We’ll spend some time with a dear friend, a photographer and 16th generation owner of a local restaurant that’s been selling soba noodles for over 500 years.
+We’ll spend a secret evening with a team of performers, members of what they call “The Resistance”, bringing new ideas and forms into Noh theatre, an ancient performing art.
+We’ll sink into the artistic nexus of Kyoto with an evening at Far Moon, the city’s most heartfelt dining and art project.
+We’ll crisscross the river on bicycles on a hunt for the best ramen (spoiler alert, the man behind the city’s most memorable bowl has dreads and loves reggae) .
 We’ll close our eyes under a shower of cherry blossoms and cool, Spring air.

 We would love to share this experience with you.